-- (1) A statement of quantity and grade or quality is an estimate and should be rounded to reflect the fact that it is an approximation. - (2) Where multiple cut-off grade scenarios are presented, the qualified person must identify and highlight the base case, or preferred scenario.
-All mineral resources reported under the cut-off grade scenarios must meet the test of reasonable prospect of economic extraction.
+(1) A statement of quantity and grade or quality is an estimate and should be rounded to reflect the fact that it is an approximation.

+(2) Where multiple cut-off grade scenarios are presented, the qualified person must identify and highlight the base case, or preferred scenario.
+All estimates resulting from each of the cut-off grade scenarios must meet the test of reasonable prospect of economic extraction.